brendanwelzien/reading-notes/review.md

   - is something < than something
   - is something equal or not equal to something

-- Teaching a robot how to wear a hoodie
+- Teaching a robot how to wear a hoodie, the importance of details

   - grab hoodie
   - if it is a zipper hoodie, make sure to unzip it first, if not skip this step
   - hold with both hands out in front of you